 Important to keep in mind: The Paris Metro stops running at about 12:30am on week nights, and about 2am on Saturdays, Sundays, and the nights before holidays such as Bastille Day - but not on the night of the holiday itself.

-In other words, if you go to one of the Firemen's Balls held on the 13th, you can stay until about 1:30pm and probably still catch the metro in time to get back to your hotel or apartment.
+In other words, if you go to one of the Firemen's Balls held on the 13th, you can stay until about 1pm and probably have enought time to walk to the nearest station and catch the metro in time to get back to your hotel or apartment.

 But, if you go on the 14th and if the following day, the 15th, isn't a Saturday or Sunday, be prepared to leave by midnight if you need to take the metro.